rwxrob/skilstak/docs/boost/2024/README.md

 There's a lot of stuff to learn and eventually we do hope to cover it in one of the other learning series we have planned.
 This is a place to capture that stuff when we think of it.

-### Fullmetal Linux

-* How to install Linux on hardware (laptops, server towers, old and new).
-* How to use Linux graphic desktops and window managers

 ### Polyglot Programming

+* How to code in any language other than bash and a little Python and C
 * How to create and work with containers
 * How to create micro-services
 * How to interact with Web APIs